makeitlegit/ProperName/README.md

 - [Functional Identity](https://github.com/WebOfTrustInfo/rwot10-buenosaires/blob/master/topics-and-advance-readings/functional-identity-primer.md)
 - [Known Traveler Digital Identity](https://ktdi.org/)

 These all appear to be focused primarily on a unique identifier for each person.
-That’s a big hairy issue…and not the focus of Proper Name.
+That’s a big hairy issue…and not the focus of ProperName.
 There’s no guarantee someone else out there isn’t using the same name as you.
 In fact, you’ve probably already found people that do on the web or on social networks.
 The goal here is not uniqueness in the world – the goal is accuracy for your own name as you choose it.

 ## How did this start?